NREL/openstudio-load-flexibility-measures-gem/lib/measures/add_packaged_ice_storage/README.md

 Users inputs are accepted for cooling coil size, ice storage size, system control method, modes of operation, and operating schedule.

 The measure requires schedule objects and performance curves from an included resource file TESCurves.idf.
-Output variables of typical interest are included as well..
+Output variables of typical interest are included as well.

 ## Measure Type
 EnergyPlus Measure